greenelab/deep-review/manuscript.md

 Recently, deep learning approaches have been developed to model protein structure, which is expected to improve upon the simpler drug-target interaction algorithms described above that represent proteins with feature vectors derived from amino acid sequences [@TeIxEjqm; @oTF8O79C].

 Structure-based deep learning methods differ in whether they use experimentally-derived or predicted ligand-target complexes and how they represent the 3D structure.
-The Atomic CNN [@17YaKNLKk] takes 3D crystal structures from PDBBind [@YO41GAOP] as input, ensuring it uses a reliable ligand-target complex.
+The Atomic CNN [@17YaKNLKk] and TopologyNet [@Oc6JOTS6] models take 3D structures from PDBBind [@YO41GAOP] as input, ensuring the ligand-target complexes are reliable.
 AtomNet [@Z7fd0BYf] samples multiple ligand poses within the target binding site, and DeepVS [@Gue0c5Gb] and Ragoza et al. [@bNBiIiTt] use a docking program to generate protein-compound complexes.
 If they are sufficiently accurate, these latter approaches would have wider applicability to a much larger set of compounds and proteins.
 However, incorrect ligand poses will be misleading during training, and the predictive performance is sensitive to the docking quality [@Gue0c5Gb].